 As Glauber put it, “Bare metal plus Scylla are like peanut butter and jelly.”

 Packet’s bare-metal cluster that achieved a billion reads-per-second comprised 83 servers with a total of 2800 physical cores, 34 TB of RAM and 314 TB of NVMe.

 And while your own loads may be nowhere near as large, the main point was that if Scylla can scale to that kind of load, it can performantly handle pretty much anything you throw at it.

 Yet even if “all companies are software,” he also noted many company’s software isn’t at all easy.
 So a major goal of ScyllaDB is to make it EASY for software companies to adopt, to use and to build upon Scylla.
 He then outlined the building blocks for Scylla that help address this issue.

-- Scylla Cloud allows users to deploy a highly-performant scalable NoSQL database without having to hire a team of experts to administer the back end.
+- Scylla Cloud (NoSQL DBaaS) allows users to deploy a highly-performant scalable NoSQL database without having to hire a team of experts to administer the back end.

 - Project Alternator, ScyllaDB’s DynamoDB-compatible API, is now available in beta on Scylla Cloud.
 Dor noted how with provisioned pricing 120,000 operations per second would cost $85 per hour on DynamoDB whereas running Scylla Alternator a user could do the same workload for $7.50 an hour — an order of magnitude cheaper.